Painful Heel Lump or Bump on the Back of the Foot [Best Treatment!]

-Painful Heel Lump: 90% of the time the cause of back of the heel pain are a a bone spur or achilles bursitis.
+Painful Heel Lump: Back of the heel pain is usually Achilles tendinitis, a bone spur or Achilles bursitis.
 Make 100% sure your Achilles heel pain stops!

 Insertional Achilles tendinitis: